nirtus/ca/README.md

 ## How to use
 - Training is initiated by launching det_train.py
 - Tracking is initiated by launding det_track.py
-- **optional** To save detection and tracking result to file and DB overwrite YOLOv8 library with files in **_ultralytics** folder
+- **optional** To save detection and tracking result to file and/or DB overwrite YOLOv8 library with files in **_ultralytics** folder

 ## Data
 Data augmented with [RoboFlow](https://app.roboflow.com).

 The dataset includes 862 images.
-Vehicles are annotated in YOLOv8 format.
+Objects are annotated in YOLOv8 format.

 The following augmentation was applied to create 3 versions of each source image:
 - Random rotation of between -10 and +10 degrees
 - Random Gaussian blur of between 0 and 4 pixels
-- Grayscale: Apply to 40% of images
+- Grayscale: Applied to 40% of images

 Example 1
 ![Example 1](/_models/100Adam48-4/train_batch0.jpg)